cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ![Wrong way to cross-validate in Weka](./pics/weka-cross-validation-wrong.png)

-The separate preprocess step creates one document-term matrix from the complete train dataset.
-Once we split it into the train and validation folds, the train fold contains information on the complete train dataset, including information that will be part of the validation fold when we split the dataset for cross- validation.
+The separate preprocessing step creates one document-term matrix from the complete train dataset.
+Once we split it into the train and validation folds, the train fold contains information on the complete train dataset, including information that will be part of the validation fold when we split the dataset for cross-validation.
 In other words, the classifier can "peek" into the validation data during training.

 The result is a validation step that produces optimistic results.
 The classifier will look good during validation, but only because it was able to